BIGGLES GOES TO SCHOOL

 There WAS a plan for “Nicolson” (his first name is unknown to me) to illustrate BIGGLES GOES TO SCHOOL to make it different – but for some reason it never happened.

 I imagine W. E. Johns overruled it.
-He was a great supporter of STEAD illustrating all his books, even though it did cause some publication delays.
+He was a great supporter of STEAD illustrating all his books, even though it did cause some production and publication delays.